lukaszosiennik/swiftui-on-mvvm-c/README.md

 ## Community

-If you want to discuss anything related to the library, I invite you [here][gh-discussions].
+If you want to discuss anything related to the library, I invite you [here](https://github.com/lukaszosiennik/swiftui-on-mvvmc/discussions).